apyanzin-xsolla/ai-kit-eval-dashboard/README.md

 | Agent input per run | System instruction + task prompt + variant-specific context |
 | Judge input per run | Transcript + rubric checks + safety checks |

-`max_tokens` is the output cap we set for each Anthropic API call.
-The Anthropic API requires this field in the Messages request.

-For `headless-checkout-integration`, the payment skill was tested with the stronger artifact-based flow: the agent had to generate runnable project files and pass automated code checks in addition to the LLM judge.

 ### Variants

 | Variant | Context Given to Agent | Purpose |